Update: February 11, 2019

 Dear Indiana Wine Lovers,

-As you may know, Indiana is one of 45 states that allows legal direct to consumer shipments from licensed wineries.
+Indiana is one of 45 states that allows legal direct to consumer shipments from licensed wineries.
 But the Hoosier State stands out from the other states in one important and anti-competitive way: wineries must choose either to sell their wines through wholesaler middlemen, or directly to consumers, but not both.
-The wholesaler-winery relationship is an important one as it is the only way a winery can sell their wines to Indiana’s restaurants and liquor stores
+The wholesaler-winery relationship is an important one as it is the only way a winery can sell their wines to Indiana’s restaurants and liquor stores.

 In the end, guess who loses?
 You!